nabhanabdulla/100daysofCVND/README.md

 Updating and tracking progress for [#30daysofudacity](https://sites.google.com/udacity.com/udacity-community-guide/community/30daysofudacity) and #100daysofCVND while learning Udacity [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) as part of [Secure and Private AI Scholarship Challenge 2019 (Facebook and Udacity)](https://sites.google.com/udacity.com/secureprivateai-phase-2/home?authuser=0)

+## Day 25/30(October 24, 2019):

+1. Learnt about detection in images
+	- R-CNN is slower as for each region proposal it had to run a forward pass of CNN
+	- Fast R-CNN extracts region of interests from feature maps produced by conv layer and hence requiring a single CNN pass.
+Here, the bottleneck is finding the region of interests using an external method
+	- Faster R-CNN uses a region proposal network as part of the CNN architecture and hence speeds up the process as both region proposals and classification are incorporated into a single network
+	- While R-CNN methods took detection as a classification problem(classifying each region proposal into different classes), YOLO approaches detection as a regression problem
+	- YOLO works on the image by splitting it into grids of particular size.
+Then, make predictions for a predefined no.of bounding boxes	inside the grid.
+The output will be the bounding box coordinates, confidence score of presence of an object in the bbox and class scores for all possible class of objects
+	- One disadvantage is that as we are limiting the no.of bbox'es that are to be evaluated for object presence in each grid, if there are more objects in the grid than the available bboxes, classification won't occur
+	- YOLO does real-time detection but with lesser mean average precision(average of precisions across all classes) than Faster R-CNN

 ## Day 24/100(October 23, 2019):

 1. Learnt about localization in images